vidispine/hull/hull/README.md

   For more details on metadata overwriting refer to the advanced example below.

 - Flexible handling of ConfigMap and Secret input by choosing between inline specification of contents in `values.yaml` or import from external files for contents of larger sizes.
-When importing data from files the data can be either run through the templating engine or imported un-templated 'as is' if it already contains templating expressions that shall be passed on to the consuming application.
+When importing data from files the data can be either run through the templating engine or imported un-templated 'as is' if it already contains templating expressions that shall be passed on to the consuming application. **Adding ConfigMaps or Secrets to your deployment requires only a few lines of code.**

   For more details refer to the documentation on [ConfigMaps and Secrets](./doc/configmaps_secrets.md).

-- For more complex scenarios where actual values in the target YAML are subject to configurations in the `values.yaml`, there is a some support to dynamically populate values by injecting Go Templating expressions defined in place of the value in the `values.yaml`.
+- For more complex scenarios where actual values in the target YAML are subject to configurations in the `values.yaml`, there is **support to dynamically populate values by injecting Go Templating expressions defined in place of the value in the `values.yaml`**.
 For example, if your concrete container arguments depend on various other settings in `values.yaml` you can inject the conditions into the calculation of the arguments.

   For more details refer to the documentation on [Transformations](./doc/transformations.md).